-A PhD student in the Department of Information Science at Cornell University.
-My major concentration is Human-Computer-Interaction, and minor is Communication.
+I am a PhD candidate in the Department of Information Science at Cornell University.
+My major is Human-Computer-Interaction, and minor is Communication.

 Having been trained as a system developer and UX designer prior to coming to Cornell, now I see myself as who combines design, system and theory together to seek advances to improve people’s connection and communication.